xstefank/pv260-testing-assignment/task2.md

   1. Secure Payment
      * test that payment info is stored in database
-     * testN
+     * test that payment amount is double-checked on server-side
-     * testN
+     * test that payment modules are accessible (paypal etc.)

-  1. Secure???
-Customer review
+  1. Secure Customer review
      * test that no harm code gets processed from the review form
      * test that valid review passes
      * test that invalid review informs customer about the errors